The Hunt for Red October (film): Cast

-In addition, the director's father, John McTiernan Sr., has a credited cameo as one of the attendees at Ryan's briefing of the National Security Advisor.
+In addition, the director's father, John McTiernan Sr., has a credited cameo as one of the attendees at Ryan's briefing for the National Security Advisor.

 Production

 Development

 Producer Mace Neufeld optioned Tom Clancy's novel after reading galley proofs in February 1985.
-Despite the book becoming a best seller, no Hollywood studio was interested because of its content.
+Although the book became a bestseller, no Hollywood studio was interested because of its content.
 Neufeld said, "I read some of the reports from the other studios, and the story was too complicated to understand".
-After a year and a half he finally got a high-level executive at Paramount Pictures to read Clancy's novel and agree to develop it into a film.
+After a year and a half, he finally got a high-level executive at Paramount Pictures to read Clancy's novel and agree to develop it into a film.

 Screenwriters Larry Ferguson and Donald Stewart worked on the screenplay while Neufeld approached the U.S. Navy for approval.
 They feared top secret information or technology might be revealed.
 However, several admirals liked Clancy's book and reasoned that the film could do for submariners what Top Gun did for the Navy's jet fighter pilots.
 Captain Michael Sherman, director of the Navy's western regional information office in Los Angeles, suggested changes to the script that would present the Navy in a positive light.

 The Navy gave the filmmakers access to several Los Angeles-class submarines, allowing them to photograph unclassified sections of both Chicago and Portsmouth to use in set and prop design.
 Louisville was used for the scene in which Baldwin is dropped from a helicopter to the submarine.
 Key cast and crew members rode along in subs, including Alec Baldwin and Scott Glenn, who took an overnight trip aboard Salt Lake City commanded by then Commander Thomas B. Fargo.
 Glenn based his portrayal of Commander Bart Mancuso on Fargo.